Anonymous6281/RI2/README.md

 REAPER Infiller 2 can be used on Windows, Mac, and Linux.

-This anonymous video demonstrates the new feeatures introduced in REAPER Infiller 2: https://www.youtube.com/watch?v=6TJh3pHmjXY
+This anonymous video demonstrates the new features introduced in REAPER Infiller 2: https://www.youtube.com/watch?v=6TJh3pHmjXY

 **INSTALLATION INSTRUCTIONS**